nataliya-dev/drone-network/README.md

 - 10 drones can cover 300 acres in 3.6 mins.
 - 300 acres is about the size of the CU Boulder main campus

+## Overview of the capabilites
+- Ability to control the drone topology using a json file
+- Dynamic discovery of neighbors id numbers and their ip addresses
+- Dyanamic calculation of next-hop drone that will be the fastest route to destination
+- Removal of a neighbor from the routing table if the neighbor has not responded to a broadcast for a period of time

 ## Design architecture
 The diagrams below provide an overview of the implemented architecture  and algorithm.
 Each drone runs multiple threads, each one with a specific task.
 Each thread can write or read certain information through shared json files.